LBHackney-IT/API-Playbook/docs/compatibility.md

 If changing an API can’t be done in a compatible way, then proceed in one of these three ways:

-  - create a new resource (variant) in addition to the old resource variant
+  - create a new resource (variant) in addition to the old resource variant.

-  - create a new service endpoint — i.e. a new application with a new API (with a new domain name)
+  - create a new service endpoint — i.e. a new application with a new API (with a new domain name).

-  - create a new API version supported in parallel with the old API by the same microservice
+  - create a new API version supported in parallel with the old API by the same microservice.

 As we discourage versioning by all means because of the manifold disadvantages, we strongly recommend to only use the first two approaches.
 Versioning should be a last resort.

 ## MUST Use URI Versioning

 With URI versioning a (major) version number is included in the path, e.g. /v1/customers.
-If you don't put it in at the beginning then it's almost impossible to retro-fit
+If you don't put it in at the beginning then it's almost impossible to retro-fit.

 </TextToSpeech>